Home Remedies for Eczema / Dermatitis

 Clean your environment

-Dust, dust mites and their droppings, moulds, pollen, fungi, animal dander, pet hair and bacteria can all trigger an allergic reaction and a flare up of eczema
+All these can trigger an allergic reaction and a flare up of eczema

 So make sure your house or workplace or wherever you go is as free of these as possible